Arcadia Tickets

 Casting for this production is to be announced.

-Who are the creative team of Arcadia?
+Who Are the Creative Team of Arcadia?

 Arcadia is written by Tom Stoppard.
 Tom Stoppard is a Czech-born British playwright and screenwriter, widely regarded as one of the most influential dramatists of his generation.
 His major stage credits include Rosencrantz and Guildenstern Are Dead, The Real Thing, The Invention of Love, Rock ’n’ Roll and Leopoldstadt.
 Stoppard has received numerous prestigious awards, including four Tony Awards for Best Play and an Academy Award for Best Original Screenplay for Shakespeare in Love.
 He was knighted in 1997 for his services to drama.

-Tickets for Arcadia at the Old Vic
+Tickets for Arcadia at the Duke of York's Theatre

 Show Times